Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

 \subsubsection{Issues between General Relativity and Mach's principle}

-Even though GR was proposed based on the philosophy that ``the laws of physics must be of such a that they apply to all the systems of reference", GR does not obey this principle completely.
-To explain that let us consider that there is a central mass, lets say a star in an otherwise empty universe.
-Now GR can tell us how the space-time is curved around the star.
-Therefore, we can calculate the equation of motion of a particle in that spacetime.
-However, as described in the previous section, the acceleration does not have any meaning in an otherwise empty universe.
-In fact, it violates the principle hypothesis based on GR was formulated.
+GR was proposed based on the philosophy that ``the laws of physics must be of such a nature that they apply to all the systems of reference"~\cite{Einstein:1916vd}.
+However, GR does not fully adhere to this principle and thereby does not follow Mach's principle as it was understood by Einstein himself and many others~\cite{Einstein,sciama1953origin,bondi1952cosmology}.

-In Einstein's thought experiment given in the previous section, $K$ is an inertial reference frame.
-An observer in $K$ reference frame will see that the background created by the distant stars and galaxies etc., is static.
-However, an observer in the $K'$ reference frame finds that the background stars, galaxies, etc., are rotating.
-Therefore, somehow this distant star field is holding the space, and we are measuring the motions with respect to that space.
-If the $K'$ reference frame rotates with respect to the $K$ at an angular velocity $\omega$, then all the distant stars $S$ in $K'$ frame will rotate in an angular velocity $\omega$.
+To understand the issue more clearly, let us go back to the Einstein's thought experiment discussed in the above section.
+In that setup, the frame $K$ is assumed to be an inertial reference frame.
+An observer in $K$ would sees the background formed by distant stars and galaxies as static and non-rotating.
+Now, if $K'$ rotates with respect to $K$ at some angular velocity then from the perspective of $K'$, the distant stars and galaxies would also appear to rotate with the same angular velocity but in opposite direction.
+Since $K'$ is a non-inertial reference frame, any observer within it will experience inertial forces.
+Moreover, as demonstrated in the previous section, the laws governing the configuration of rigid bodies no longer follow Euclidean geometry in the $K'$ frame.

-We can extend the above thought experiment and consider that the entire background starts rotating so that the observer in the $K'$ reference frame finds herself in a static position with respect to the distant stars.
-The observer in the $K$ reference frame will now see that background stars start rotating in her reference frame.
-Therefore, even though the observers at the $K$ or $K'$ reference frame have done nothing, her definition of the inertial reference frame gets flipped.
-This is because the entire spacetime is now rotating.
-However, the general theory of relativity does not have a term that can explain this effect.
+We can extend the above thought experiment and consider that the entire Universe begins to rotate, such that the observer in the $K'$ reference frame perceives herself as stationary with respect to the distant stars.
+Of course, if we assume spacetime to be absolute, it might violate fundamental physical laws.
+However, as long as we consider that the space is given by the distance between two particle it will not violate any laws of physics such as causality etc. because rotating the entire Universe will not change the motion between any two particles with respect to one another.

+The observer in the $K$ reference frame would now perceive the background stars as rotating.
+Thus, although neither the observer in $K$ nor the one in $K'$ has made any physical change, the very definition of an inertial reference frame appears to shift.
+Since, in the $K'$ frame, the distant stars now appear stationary, $K'$ should be treated as the inertial frame.
+Consequently, one would expect no inertial forces to appear in $K'$, and the geometry of space to be Euclidean.
+On the other hand, the $K$ frame, in which the distant stars appear to rotate, would require a non-Euclidean (Riemannian) geometric description of spacetime to account for the resulting inertial effects.